mageofshan/studyapp/README.md

 # studyapp
-new project using pytorch to create a spaced repetition studying function, like quizlet learn mode
+using js and html/css to create clean ui readable functionality learn simple js with no frameworks create a functional learn mode clone allow real-world application to study off of